Jacob12138xieyuan/Fund-Manager-Construct2-Game/README.md

 Constrct2 is a software that you can easily create games that run in a browser (Construct3 is also available).

-Game material and logic are in file, it can be exported into html files.
+Game material and logic are in "Fund Manager.capx" file, it can be exported into html files.

 You can download from here: https://www.construct.net/en/construct-2/download